-CHAPTI ER 1: General Administrative Procedures (15) POL LICY NAME: Service Provider Emergency Preparedness Plan PURPOS SE: To provide an action plan that will help keep the elderly safe when a disaster or personal crisis strikes and develop procedures for the delivery and coordination of services to the elderly during an emergency or disaster.
-AUTHO RITY: Emergency Management Act 390 of 1976, State Fire and Safety codes, Michigan AASA Operating Standards for Service Programs.
-I. C Dbjectives А .
-Be prepared in ad vance to assist the elderly during a disaster or emergency situation. В Prepare in advance emergency situati e the elderly, family members, and caregivers for disaster or ons. С - ch and advocacy to assist older adults in accessing services and to e short and long range needs.
+(15) POLICY NAME: Service Provider Emergency Preparedness Plan a disaster or personal crisis strikes and develop procedures for the delivery and coordination of services to the elderly during an emergency or disaster.

+PURPOSE: To provide an action plan that will help keep the elderly safe when codes, ACLS Bureau Operating Standards for Service Programs.

+AUTHORITY: Emergency Management Act 390 of 1976, State Fire and Safety

+I. Objectives

+A. Be prepared in advance to assist the elderly during a disaster or emergency situation.

-- D. Identify potential emergency situations and disasters that could occur in the service area. - E. Identify what community resources are available that might assist during a disaster or emergency. - F. Develop an emergency preparedness plan in writing. - G. Sustain services that assist elderly in re-establishing lives after an emergency.
+- B. Prepare in advance the elderly, family members, and caregivers for disaster or emergency situations. - C. To provide outreach and advocacy to assist older adults in accessing services and to address immediate short and long range needs. - D. Identify potential emergency situations and disasters that could occur in the service area. - E. Identify what community resources are available that might assist during a disaster or emergency. - F. Develop an emergency preparedness plan in writing. - G. Sustain services that assist elderly in re-establishing lives after an emergency.